An Empirical Study of Pre-trained Model Selection for Out-of-Distribution Generalization and Calibration: Introduction

-\update{ Recently, some work ~\citet{ goldblum2023battle, vishniakov2023convnet, zhang2022delving} has studied the effects of pre-trained model selection on OOD generalization; however, it has used a limited variety in sizes and types of architectures of the pre-trained models.
-Those studies' scope was insufficient to reveal some of the trends we demonstrate in the present paper. } \rev{ \citet{goldblum2023battle} evaluates several model architectures and model sizes as backbones in various downstream tasks but does not evaluate ECE in OOD, nor does it evaluate the scaling laws in model size and dataset size that we found.
-Instead, they focus on providing practitioners with a ranking of which model architecture best suits each task. \citet{zhang2022delving} focuses on evaluating \modelname{Vision Trainformer (ViT)} models only, while \citet{vishniakov2023convnet} focuses on both \modelname{ViT} and \modelname{ConvNext} models.
-These two studies involve a multifaceted evaluation of the models, including OOD generalization and calibration. } \rev{ Furthermore, a calibration study by \citep{minderer2021revisiting} noted that ECE worsens with larger models, especially when trained from scratch.
-Our work diverges significantly from these studies by examining pre-trained models across a broad spectrum of architectures, training strategies, sizes, and datasets.
-We specifically focus on how the parameters of pre-trained models and the size of pre-training datasets influence OOD generalization and calibration, aspects previously not fully explored. } \rev{ In \cref{sec:relatedworks}, we provide more details on the related work. }
+Recently, some works ~\citep{ goldblum2023battle, vishniakov2023convnet, zhang2022delving} have studied the effects of pre-trained model selection on OOD generalization; however, these papers partially answer a subset of the questions that we pose, and leave other important questions unanswered.
+Specifically, \citet{goldblum2023battle} evaluates several model architectures and model sizes as backbones in various downstream tasks but does not evaluate and discuss the scaling laws in model size and dataset size that we found. \citet{zhang2022delving} focuses exclusively on \modelname{Vision Trainformer (ViT)} models and, \citet{vishniakov2023convnet} focuses on both \modelname{ViT} and \modelname{ConvNext} models.
+Our experiments are designed to answer the important questions left unanswered by these studies.
+What is the effect of dataset size, and the relevant scaling laws?
+Do the phenomena on which we focus persist when we study a wide class of architectures?